atrocore/docs-old/modules/ldap.md

 # Ldap authentication

-The LDAP module allows you to control AtroCore users via your own DAP server.
+The LDAP module allows you to control AtroCore users via your own LDAP server.
 AtroCore always create user records, so If a new user is added via LDAP, a new record for this user will be created in AtroCore software autoamatically.
 For the new users a default role and a default team is assigned.
 Thease can still be changed via AtroCore Administration.

 Users can login via credentials, stored on the LDAP server or with their login and password.